UDST/urbansim_templates/README.md

 orca.run(['name'])

-# Additionally, models loaded from disk remain fully interactive objects that can be
+# If needed, the previously saved steps can be re-loaded into class instances that can be
 # examined, copied, and edited.

 model2 = mm.get_model('name')
 ```

-Without ModelManager, the equivalent workflow would be to estimate a model, generate a config file for it, write a function in `models.py` to register it with Orca, and edit it by modifying the config file or creating a replacement.
+Prior to ModelManager, the equivalent workflow would be to (1) estimate a model, (2) generate a config file for it, (3) write a function in `models.py` to register it with Orca, and (4) edit it by modifying the config file or creating a replacement.

-ModelManager works directly with the current versions of [UrbanSim](https://github.com/udst/urbansim) and [Orca](https://github.com/udst/orca), and is fully interoperable with existing projects and model steps.
+ModelManager works directly with the current versions of [UrbanSim](https://github.com/udst/urbansim) and [Orca](https://github.com/udst/orca), and is fully interoperable with existing UrbanSim projects and model steps.

-### How it works
+## How it works

-ModelManager-compliant model step classes need to implement the following features:
+To work with ModelManager, model step classes need to implement the following features:

 1. Ability to save themselves to a dictionary (a `to_dict()` method)